viamrobotics/docs/docs/ml/upload-model.md

 {{% alert title="TFLite label files" color="tip" %}}
 During Step 4, if you chose a TensorFlow Lite model framework, you add a `.txt` label file.
-This should include the label names as you provided them in training, with one name per line.
+This should include the label names you provided in training, with one name per line.
 {{% /alert %}}

 {{% alert title="Note" color="note" %}}